These course guidelines are what this course is all about. Please read them very carefully.

 I hope that you are here to enrich your mind and your life to the fullest extent possible.
 Take the attitude that “I want to learn as much as I can” and you will be amazingly successful not just in this course, but in all of your college courses and life.
 Remember the adage, “Your life is what your thoughts make it.”

-At the risk of encouraging you to pursue outside activities rather than focusing on learning the course materials, I will make available some extra credit opportunities, up to 50 total points or 5% of your total grade.
-These opportunities, worth 10 points each, will require attending an event, taking a pic of you at the event, writing up to 500 words about what you learned and why it’s important, and posting it in the extra credit section of the Canvas website.
+I will make available some extra credit opportunities, up to 50 total points or 5% of your total grade.
+These opportunities, worth 10 points each, will require attending an event, taking a pic of you at the event, writing up to 500 words about what you learned and why it’s important, and emailing it to me.
 All extra credit will be added at the end of the semester after I have completed grading the final exam.
 The goal with the extra credit is to encourage you to experience important, science-related activities that you might not otherwise attend.
 It will help you over the edge in some cases, but it’s not enough to make up for poor exam grades.
 Know that your focus should be on your studies, and if you have time, then check out some of the extra stuff.

 |Week #||Week Starting||Major Topics||Weekly Course Readings & Viewings (in addition to materials assigned within Canvas)||Assessments|